*COMING FROM AN RSS READER? CLICK THROUGH TO THE ORIGINAL POST TO MAKE SURE THAT YOU CAN READ IT PROPERLY. PRETTY PLEASE!

 - Tea and snacks will be provided but make sure to bring plenty of water.

 Our tour was organized by Magnetic North Travel, a UK-based travel agency offering short trips and custom-made vacations to the Nordics and Canada.
-For an overview of all magnetic travels they have on offer, click here.
-If you'd like to see more pictures of our time in Svalbard, you can check out MNT's magnetic Instagram feed.

 Are ready to explore the High Arctic?